alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 You may be wondering,
 why build your own when there's so much stuff out there already?
-Sometimes you are too early in a space and there are not yet tools to fall in love with;
+Sometimes you are too early in a space and there are not yet any packages to fall in love with;
 I started doing [continuous deployment](https://pinchito.es/2012/continuous-deployment) using Node.js in 2013 when there were not any good packages, so I [built my own pitiful attempt](https://github.com/alexfernandez/deployment/commits/master/).